Tremendous Opportunity & Development

 National Jewish Health investments benefited from strong financial markets.
 More than $17 million in investment gains were recorded.
 Total net assets increased $11.6 million for the year.

 We continue to execute our strategic plan, which will enhance our ongoing financial performance.
-Through new ventures and expansion of clinical programs, investments in our research enterprise and our continued fundraising success, National Jewish Health will achieve another 115 years of programmatic and financial success on behalf of the patients we serve.
+Through new ventures and expansion of clinical programs, investments in our research enterprise and our continued fundraising success, National Jewish Health will achieve another century of programmatic and financial success on behalf of the patients we serve.

 Overview of Revenue and Expenditures